-■ The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.
+The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.

-In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the SCROLL $\bigcirc$ button, as necessary, to view the additional information.
-When the end of the screen is reached, pressing the button again returns to the top of the screen.
+In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
+Use the \triangle and \bigcirc buttons, as necessary, to view the additional information.